ipsusu/ipsuShade/README.md

 if the game looks fucked up to you, turn the "Sharpen Strength" slider down under the "Effects Intensity" tab of the Glamarye settings.

+**Known bugs:**
+Seems to be a flickering issue with iMMERSE MXAO and Glamarye sometimes?
+Disabling iMMERSE fixes this.

 ## Donate

 You can donate or tip me some lunch money here: